Latest sales from P&O, Carnival, Royal Caribbean and more.

-7. Look for specials: Sometimes cruise lines will offer you a balcony stateroom for inside or outside cabin prices.
+7. Look for specials: Sometimes cruise lines - such as P&O Cruises will offer you a balcony stateroom for inside or outside cabin prices.
 Keep your eyes peeled and keep this page bookmarked for when these sorts of deals appear.

 8. Use your onboard credit: This one’s up to the cruise line to acceptor not, but if you’ve got onboard credit to spare why not use it to grab an upgrade?
 Now, this credit can’t be used until you set sail, so wait until you’re clear of the port before asking if it’s possible.

 9 Book the outside cabin: Jumping from an inside cabin to a stateroom is a big ask.
 Make your request more realistic by booking a cabin that’s slightly more superior.
 If you’ve booked an inside room, perhaps try for an upgrade to an outside cabin instead.

 10. Celebrate an occasion: When checking in, let the staff know that you’re celebrating something, whether it be a birthday, anniversary or engagement.
 The cruise line might be happy to help you celebrate in style if they can.
 If nothing else, they might give you some kind of bonus like a bottle of wine or tickets to a show.